sc-ventures/cloudbreak-documentation/docs/cli-reference.md

 #### cluster repair

-Repairs a cluster if cluster installation failed.
+Repairs a cluster if cluster installation failed by removing, or removing and replacing failed nodes.
+You must specify the cluster name and the host group with the failed nodes.

 **Required options**